Skip to content

 Right-to-Work Checks for New Starters: A Step-by-Step Guide for UK Employers

-Every time you hire a new employee, you must check their right to work in the UK before they start.
-Getting this process right — and consistent — is the foundation of a defensible compliance position.
-This step-by-step guide walks through exactly what to check, how to check it, and what to record.
+Every time you hire someone, you must check their right to work in the UK before they start.
+Doing it the same way every time is what gives you a defensible compliance position.
+Below is exactly what to check, how to check it, and what to record.

 Step 1: Ask for a document or share code before day one

 Before the worker starts, ask them to provide either: (a) an original document from the Home Office's List A or List B; or (b) a share code generated via the Home Office View a Job Applicant's Right to Work Details service at gov.uk/view-right-to-work.
-It is illegal to discriminate by asking only non-UK nationals for proof — you must conduct the same check for every worker.
+It is illegal to discriminate by asking only non-UK nationals for proof, so you must conduct the same check for every worker.

 Step 2: Check the document in person or use the online service